Natrix Natrix Persa (Eastern Grass Snake)

 Length: Between 1 and 2 meters

-The Eastern grass snake is a small thin snake that originated in Europe.
+The Eastern grass snake is a small, slender snake originating in Europe.
 In color, this species is generally olive, brown, blue-gray, or greenish, although unusually marked black, gray, silver, and bluish animals are known.

 Care